Casey's Top 40: Background

-In January 1988, Kasem was entering the final year of a seven-year contract as host of American Top 40 with syndicator ABC Watermark.
-The two sides were unable to come to an agreement for renewal, so on February 9, ABC Watermark announced that it would begin searching for a replacement host.
-The process would eventually result in the signing of Shadoe Stevens that May, and he would take over American Top 40 beginning with the August 13, 1988 episode.
+In February 1988, after negotiations on a new contract had been unsuccessful, ABC Watermark announced that it would be searching for a new host for American Top 40, and that May the syndicator hired Shadoe Stevens to take Kasem's place.
+After eighteen years hosting the show that he created, Kasem's final episode of the original American Top 40 aired on the weekend of August 6, 1988.
+Kasem remained under contract with ABC Watermark for the rest of 1988, the final year of a contract he signed in 1981, and as part of his exit he agreed to allow the network to continue using the branding through a licensing arrangement.

+Meanwhile, Westwood One approached Kasem shortly after ABC Watermark announced they would be looking for his replacement and made him an offer that would have paid Kasem three times what he was making on AT40.
+The two sides reached an agreement in April of that year, and Kasem joined the network.
+Due to his contract still being in force, Westwood One could not use Kasem until early 1989 when the contract ran out.

-Westwood One, who was already producing several countdown programs between itself and its recent acquisition Mutual, offered Kasem a contract that would have paid him triple what he was making on AT40.
-In April 1988, he agreed to a five-year contract to join Westwood One.
-However, Kasem's contract with ABC Watermark was in force for the remainder of the year and Westwood One could not use him until the contract was up.
-However, it did not stop them from promoting his arrival, and stations that signed up to air Kasem's new show were sent a promotional package that included a “Westwood One Survival Kit” for the interim period that was labeled “What to Do Until Casey Comes.”
+However, with the veteran disc jockey now part of their ranks, Westwood One made a significant effort to promote Kasem's arrival.
+A promotional package was sent to potential affiliates which included a “Westwood One Survival Kit” for the interim period that was labeled “What to Do Until Casey Comes.”
 Inside the kit were a “shadow simulator” (portable flashlight), a button reading “Casey in ‘89,” and a pin with the date of his premiere on Westwood One.

 Casey's Top 40 premiered on the weekend of January 21, 1989 on stations both within the United States and overseas.
 Some of those stations had been carrying American Top 40, and opted to drop it in favor of Kasem's new show; in some cases both countdowns aired on the same station.